Skip to main content

 Questions?

 By following these steps, you will make your app accessible to a very large group of people.
 Anything missing?
 Is something not quite clear?
-Let us know in the slack channel of Appt.
+Let us know in the Slack channel of Appt.